 Any other issue that impedes a claimant’s ability to obtain employment

-Boards must ensure that the local WF/UI coordinator uses the Potential Work Issue Reporting Template (WF-42) located in WorkInTexas.com to inform the state WF/UI coordinator of potential issues by email.
+TWC and Boards must ensure that the local WF/UI coordinator uses the Potential Work Issue Reporting Template (WF-42) located in WorkInTexas.com to inform the state WF/UI coordinator of potential issues by email.

 D-404: Suitable Work

-Boards must ensure that prior to entering a claimant into education or training; Workforce Solutions Office staff tests the labor market to determine if suitable work is available.
+TWC and Boards must ensure that prior to entering a claimant into education or training; Workforce Solutions Office staff tests the labor market to determine if suitable work is available.

-Boards must ensure that Workforce Solutions Office staff determines if a job is suitable based on the following:
+TWC and Boards must ensure that Workforce Solutions Office staff determines if a job is suitable based on the following:

 The job seeker’s experience, qualifications, and training